fikriprayoga1/kindercastle-fullstack-test/README.md

 ### Quick Start
 #### Step 1
-Ensure your PC has installed Docker & Git
+Ensure your PC has installed Docker, Go & Git

 #### Step 2
 Open your terminal for Linux Based